tangro/tangro-actions-template/README.md

 > **Important** Do **not** run `npm build`.
 It will be done automatically.
 And do not check in the `dist` directory.

-There is a workflow already pre-configured that automatically publishs a new version when you push your code to the `master` branch.
+There is a workflow already pre-configured that automatically publishes a new version when you push your code to the `master` branch.
 The workflow will take your npm package version and publish the action under that version.
 You have two options

 - Keep the current version number and the action will be updated
 - Bump the version number and a new action will be created

 The action-release workflow will create a branch with the `package.json` version as its name.
 An already existing branch will be overwritten.
+Also a branch `latest` will be created and the latest build last build will always be in latest.

+> **Keep in mind**: The last built version is published in `latest`.
+Meaning: If you have a version `1.2.0`, `latest` will be the same as `1.2.0`.
+But if you checkout `1.1.0` patch something and publish `1.1.0` latest will point to `1.1.0` and not to `1.2.0`.

 After the workflow/action has run your action will be available to be used.